Skip to main content

 If you would like to become a U3A member and join our mailing list to be notified when the next Mini Series is available then click the button below.

-The Peter Dornauf Lecture Series - November 2025
+The Peter Dornauf Lecture Series - May 2026

-A HISTORY OF CULTS
+A HISTORY OF PARADISE

-Details of the November Series:
+Details of the May Series:

 10.30 – 12.00